Danial0XX/Brain-Tumor-Classification/README.md

 ## ⚙️ Methodology & Architectures
 Both primary approaches utilized **MobileNetV1**, selected specifically for its depthwise separable convolutions, making it highly efficient for potential deployment in resource-constrained medical environments (e.g., edge devices).

 1. **Approach 1 (Hybrid):** MobileNetV1 used strictly as a fixed feature extractor (`include_top=False`), feeding continuous feature vectors into a Linear Support Vector Machine (SVM).
 2. **Approach 2 (End-to-End):** MobileNetV1 adapted with a custom 4-class dense classification head and trained iteratively.

-*Note: As an extended bonus analysis, ResNet50 was also evaluated using the end-to-end pipeline to study the effects of network depth and overfitting on this dataset.*
+Note: As an extended bonus analysis, EfficientNetB0 was also evaluated using the end-to-end pipeline to study the effects of optimized network scaling on this dataset.

 ## 📊 Performance Results